 5. Who is now responsible for submitting SUSARs and USADEs?

 The Sponsor is required to report all SUSARs to the Therapeutic Goods Australia.
-The HREC will not require the Sponsor to submit the SUSARs except for participants that involves St Vincent's Hospital, Melbourne participants.

-6. Do I need to submit SUSARs and Six monthly line listings to HREC?
+6. Do I need to submit SUSARs and Six-monthly line listings to HREC?

-7. What if Sponsor is required by their global policies mandating the reporting of individual case of SUSARSs and six monthly line listing to HREC?
+7. What if Sponsor is required by their global policies mandating the reporting of individual case of SUSARSs and six-monthly line listing to HREC?

-St Vincent’s Hospital, Melbourne HREC will accept and acknowledge the individual case of SUSARS and six monthly line listing if it mandated in the Sponsor global policies.
+St Vincent’s Hospital, Melbourne HREC will accept and acknowledge the individual case of SUSARS and six-monthly line listing if it mandated in the Sponsor global policies.

 NHMRC 2018 Update